JMHah/ist303_spr25/slides/week06_slides_data.md

 ```

 ---
-## What does that have to do with software development?
+## How does this affect software development?
 - understand that there are different encoding schemes
 - if you ingest/read external data you may need to deal with different encoding to make use of the data
 - your program may feed into others that require a particular encoding
 - especially important when dealing with binary
-- can extend the same logic to images (many more file extensions/formats to deal with there)
+- think about how data is internally represented - extends to other representations such as images (many more file extensions/formats to deal with there)

 ---
 ### Regular expressions